 1) Reputation

-my friend looked very genuine.
-He was a pastor in a new generation church, and he didn’t look like he’d scam me.
-But when I thought hard about him and his actions when I was around him I wasn’t very comfortable investing.
+But when I thought hard about him and his actions when I was around him, I wasn’t very comfortable investing.

 When I asked why, he said the man he was avoiding was quite unreasonable.

-The both of them did a network marketing business that didn’t go very well.
+They had done a network marketing business that didn’t go well.

 - Avoid me in person